BOOK JODY TO SPEAK

 In 2006, when I drove west, I wasn't just chasing Hollywood.
 I was chasing something much more important—the chance to rebuild a relationship with my father who had finally gotten sober.
 For the first time in my adult life, we were actually connecting.
 He moved just two minutes away from us.
 We'd talk more, spend real time together, even laugh again—like actually laugh.
 I felt like I finally had my dad back.

 Then, on March 23, 2013, everything changed.
 My father had asked if he could stay the night at our place while his wife was away.
-I told him I didn't think it was a good idea because I had work early and needed sleep.
-So he left.
+I told him I didn't think it was a good idea because I would be gone that night, back the next day.
 That was the night he died.

 The guilt hit like a freight train.
 If I had just said yes, would he still be here?
 The man I'd spent my whole life trying to understand, trying to forgive, trying to love without resentment—gone.
 And it was my fault.